localstack/docs/content/en/user-guide/aws/elastic-compute-cloud/index.md

 LocalStack daemon is deprecated and will be removed in an upcoming major release.
 {{< /alert >}}

-LocalStack supports assignment of unique private IP addresses for Dockerised instances.
+LocalStack allocates distinct private IP addresses to Dockerized instances.
-To leverage this feature, it is necessary to run the LocalStack daemon process on the host which takes care of creating and managing networking on the host system.
+To make use of this feature, it's essential to run the LocalStack daemon process on the host.

-Make sure this command is available by first logging in using `localstack login` with your Pro credentials (the same ones used for <https://app.localstack.cloud>).
+This daemon process is responsible for handling the creation and administration of networking on the host system.

+Before using this command, ensure you've logged in to your `localstack` CLI (using `localstack login`) via your LocalStack Web Application credentials.
-To verify this, use `localstack --help` and check if `daemons` is part of the command list.
+To confirm, execute `localstack --help` and check if `daemons` is among the available commands.

 {{< command >}}
 $ pip install localstack[runtime]